 Be Upfront and Honest

 A few weeks after the intern I mentioned earlier applied to the internship opportunity, she sent the following message:

 “I just wanted to follow up on my application for your summer internship opportunity and again express my interest in this position.
 I realize I do not have much experience but I would love to learn about this field and gain the skills needed for this industry.”

-As highlighted above, following up is one of the most effective ways to stand out as an internship applicant.
+As highlighted above, following up is one of the most effective ways to stand out as an intern.
 Many don’t want to hear this, but calling a manager on the phone after applying makes a huge difference.
 This demonstrates enthusiasm and commitment to the opportunity and puts you way ahead of the competition.